 The originating sender of the packet expects a reply within a given amount of seconds.
 If there is no acknowledgment, then an Asterisk is displayed in the command window.

-– MTR, one of the more popular choices for network connectivity troubleshooting, also combines traceroute and ping to troubleshoot hop by hop connectivity issues.
+This is one of the more popular choices for Network Connectivity troubleshooting, also combines Traceroute and ping to troubleshoot hop by hop connectivity issues.
 MTR is available for both Unix/Linux and Windows Operating systems.

 How to Use TraceRT